 For \eqref{BD.attractor.groups.comparison.theorem.1}, it remains to prove that $\iota^0$, $\iota^+$ are open immersions for general parahoric group schemes $\calG$.
-For this, we may and do assume that $k$ is algebraically closed and observe that there are bijections of connected components
+For this, we may and do assume that $k$ is algebraically closed.
+There are bijections of connected components

-where the first holds by general properties of Bialynicki-Birula maps (see the proof of \cite[Corollary 1.12]{Ric19a}) and the second by proper base change as in the proof of \Cref{connected.components.DB.lemma}.
+where the first holds by general properties of Bia{\l}ynicki-Birula maps (see the proof of \cite[Corollary 1.12]{Ric19a}) and the second by proper base change as in the proof of \Cref{connected.components.DB.lemma}.
 The fixed points $(\Fl_\calG)^0$ in the Witt vector partial affine flag variety can be analyzed in analogy to \cite[Section 4]{HR21}: concretely, if $\calP_\spc=\calM_\spc\ltimes \calU$ for $\calM_\spc$ being the corresponding parahoric model of $M_\spc$, then there is a disjoint union (on points) into connected locally closed sub-ind-schemes

 where $[w]$ runs through the double coset $W_{M,\aff}\backslash \tilde W / W_\calG$ and $w$ denotes the image of a representative under the embedding $\tilde W/W_\calG\hr \Fl_\calG$.
 The image of $\Fl_\calP\hr \Fl_\calG$ consists of those $\calS_w$ for $[w]$ lying in $W_{M,\aff}\backslash \tilde W_M / W_\calM$.
 Passing to fixed points, the image of $\Fl_\calM\hr (\Fl_\calG)^0$ is the union of the $L_k\calM_\spc$-orbits for these $[w]$.
 So the map $\pi_0(\Fl_\calM)\r \pi_0((\Fl_\calG)^0)$ identifies with the injection